- PirateBox 1.0 — turns a wireless router into a filesharing joy. v1.0 has a responsive ui, among other things for use on tablets and phones.

 - Technical Interviewing (Moishe Lettvin) — lessons learned from conducting >250 technical interviews at Google.
 Why do I care?
 Chances are, your technical interviews suck so you’re hiring poorly.

-ENTRIES TAGGED "file sharing"
+"file sharing" entries

 A new research report says Radiohead’s In Rainbows experiment diverted a degree of traffic — and value — toward the band’s site.